neelkanani/bounty-ig-main/README.md

 2. Axios Interceptot
 3. Balance update after transaction in our code
 4. Review for the developer
+5. For SAAS product have a admin role who can view a developer and customer - monthly active user and payment generation

 This can act as the base for your initial development Make changes before production